 2 Us vs. Them

-Then we moved to Romania and something in my open-minded vision change.
+Then we moved to Romania and my perception changed.
 I packed and took along also some bits of cultural bias, like the Us vs. Them commonplace: Us Italian vs. Them Romanian Women.
 On my first flight from Milano to Cluj Napoca I started taking notes on every Romanian woman onboard.
 Far from realizing that I was just contemplating my mirror images: women flying back home, încet încet/ slowly slowly regaining their native background, so allowing themselves to drop their exotic masks to recover their original selves.
 Anca, Camelia, Adina: no more the foreign wife or fiancée, the saleswoman, the waitress, the badante, the nurse, the businesswoman, the hairdresser, the gorgeous East European beauty, but just themselves as daughters, sisters, mothers, lovers, singles.
 In fact, at that time, as aware as I was of the risk of generalization, I could not help assimilating them all to a unique threatening Romanian female type.
 To serve my prejudices I could even indulge in tracing back some of their proud beauty – long thin legs, fiery eyes – to their Dacian ancestors so powerfully outlined in the relief scenes on Trajan’s Column in Rome.
 Take its scene XLV: nude and bound men shown being tortured by women, the latter traditionally identified as Dacian women (war widows?) maltreating captured Roman soldiers.
 Also back to present times, Romanian women seemed quite successful in conquering the hearts of a number of “our” Western European men…

 Step 3 – The Reckoning